KentStateWeb/rwd/_assignments/css2.md

 ### Style the Header (Welcome Weekend)

 1. Align everything in the header to be centered (hint - use text-align).
 Change all of the text in the header to be colored white.
 2. We need to set a size for the Destination Kent State logo.
 However, we only want to affect that image and not the other images on the page.
-Add a class name to the DKS logo within the HTML (you can choose any class name you like).
+Add a class name directly to the DKS logo image within the HTML (you can choose any class name you like - hint:  use something like class="dks-logo").
-3. Target that class in the CSS so that the DKS logo image only is 150px wide.
+3. Target that class in the CSS so that the DKS logo image only is 150px wide (Hint: you'll need to use a dot to call the class in the CSS).
 4. Give the DKS logo image a top margin of 1em.
 This helps separate it from the top of the page.

 ### Style the Main Content Area and Paragraphs